nanoporetech/megalodon/README.rst

   - By default the directory will be searched recursively for read files (ending in ``.fast5``)
 - Reference

-  - Genome or transcriptome sequence reference file in FASTA format
+  - Genome or transcriptome sequence reference file in FASTA format (minimap2 index may be provided instead)
 - Variants File

-  - Format: indexed VCF or BCF
+  - Format: VCF or BCF

-  - Optional, but required for SNP calling
+    - If not indexed, indexing will be performed
-  - Megalodon currently requires a set of candidate variants in order to call SNPs.
+  - Megalodon currently requires a set of candidate variants for ``--outputs snps``.
-  - Only small indels (default less than ``50`` bases) are included in testing.
+  - Only small indels (default less than ``50`` bases) are tested by default.

     - Specify the ``--max-indel-size`` argument to process larger indels
     - The ``--variant-context-bases`` argument may need to be increased for larger indels.